OpenPSS/SnowPME/README.md

 # Setup

-Before you can do anything; you need to extract the .NET Runtime Libraries ``System.dll`` ``mscorlib.dll`` and ``Sce.PlayStation.Core.dll`` from the "PSM Runtime Package" (PCSI10011), the "PSM Developer Assistant" (PCSI10007), or from the "PlayStation Mobile SDK";
+Before you can do anything; you need to extract the .NET Runtime Libraries ``System.dll`` ``mscorlib.dll`` and ``Sce.PlayStation.Core.dll`` from the "PSM Runtime Package" (PCSI10011), or "PSM Developer Assistant" (PCSI10007), on PS VITA, or from the "PlayStation Mobile SDK";

-these files have to be PFS decrypted- but do not have to be PSSE decrypted;
+if your extracting files from a PS Vita, they do have to be PFS decrypted; but do not have to be PSSE decrypted;

 please note that software made for PlayStation Mobile for Unity (PCSI10009, & PCSI10010) runtimes;
 are not yet supported at all; and are not planned at this time;